 For those sessions selected, the moderator is clearly told that they are the point of contact for the CM Credit Management Contractor and the Programs Subcommittee.
-The moderator will be contacted about audio-visual information and to confirm the content of their abstract for the program documents and for CM credit among other things.
-It is inevitable that some speakers will change, or a topic will change slightly from what is proposed.
-It may even be that the Programs Subcommittee requests a slight adjustment in a topic to provide what they believe is a more suitable discussion.
-Starting with the 2015 conference, moderators will have an opportunity to modify their session proposals online at times so directed.
+The moderator will be contacted about audio-visual information and to confirm the content of their abstract and list of speakers for the program documents and for CM credit.
+Some speakers may change, or a topic may be slightly amended from what was originally proposed.
+The Programs Subcommittee may also request a slight adjustment in a topic or speakers to improve the session.
+Moderators will be able to modify their session proposals online at times so directed.

 The Programs Subcommittee Chair will work with the CM Credit Management Contractor to keep in contact with moderators at appropriate times via email.
-At various stages they will be reminded about: registration policy for speakers; what A/V equipment will be provided in the room; how and when their panel’s presentation is required electronically; whether they have been selected to have their session recorded for future Distance Education opportunities for Chapter members.
+At various stages they will be reminded about: registration policy for speakers; what A/V equipment will be provided in the room; how to submit their panel’s presentation for posting on the conference website after the conference; and permission to have their session recorded for future Distance Education opportunities for Chapter members.

-Moderators will be informed that the standard setup will include a podium and microphone for the speaker plus a head table setup with 1 or more microphones for those other speakers to be able to answer questions.
-This is the standard setup and special request may be considered but note that there is likely to be additional cost.
-Note clearly that panels must bring their own laptop computer with presentations loaded onto it.
+Moderators will be informed that the standard setup will include a podium and microphone for the speaker plus a head table setup with one or more microphones for speakers to answer questions.
+This is the standard setup and special request may be considered but may incur an additional cost.
+Moderators must bring their own laptop computer with presentations loaded onto it.
+The only exception is that for recorded sessions, a conference provided laptop may be set up in the room, in which case the moderator will be asked to bring a thumb or flash drive for loading their presentations into the laptop.

-• The Programs Subcommittee chair and the CM Credit Management Contractor should discuss the need for particular emails to moderators depending on how timely responses are given to request for changes or other information.
-The Programs Subcommittee Chair should work with the contractor to prepare the content of the emails so the contractor can distribute them.
+The Programs Subcommittee Chair and the CM Credit Management Contractor should discuss sending informative or instructional emails to moderators as needed.
+The Programs Subcommittee Chair should work with the contractor to prepare the content of the emails for the contractor to distribute.
 The following emails can be considered:

-• following the email regarding their session selection, ask them to confirm that they are still interested in presenting their session;
+Following the email regarding their session selection, ask them to confirm that they are still interested in presenting their session;

-• after assignment to a particular session block, ask them to confirm that they and their panelists are available at that time and date;
+After assignment to a particular session block, ask them to confirm that they and their panelists are available at that time and date;

-• prior to submittal of all eligible sessions to APA National for CM credit, ask moderators to confirm again their title, topic, date and time; (See Section F below on CM credit)
+Prior to submittal of all eligible sessions to APA National for CM credit, ask moderators to confirm again their title, topic, date, time and speakers; (See Section F below on CM credit)

 E. ORGANIZING THE SCHEDULE & SLOTTING OF ALL THE PROGRAMS

 In addition to regular sessions, the conference must accommodate a variety of special events and meetings.
 More frequently, special meetings of APA Divisions, Chapter management, and APA special interest groups are being held at conferences.
-While it’s important to have an idea of the magnitude of special events at the time of reserving hotel and conference center space, fitting these times with the regular conference sessions to make sure there’s room for all comes together when developing the conference schedule.
+It is important to know the meeting space needs when securing hotel and conference center space.
 In general, it is the role of the Conference Management Contractor and VP Conferences to find time slots and meeting rooms for special (i.e., non-session) meetings.
 Special meetings will not displace regular session block sessions.

 Assigning Individual Sessions to Session Blocks